OpenMod Docs OpenMod Docs

 Step 3: Click on your username, select API Keys.

 Step 4: Select "Create".
-Add a name, select the Push
+Add a name, select the Push scope and add * as Glob pattern, then select create.

 Step 5: Copy your newly created key.
 Save your key securely as you cannot retrieve it again.